FAQ: How do I use the Publication Finder to locate the full-text of a citation generated by ChatGPT, from Google, or referenced in a scholarly work?

 You can also use the Multi-Search to search by the title of an article or book.

-- Open the Periodical Finder from the Shapiro Library home page using the drop-down menu under Find Articles, eBooks, & More:
+- Open the Publication Finder from the Shapiro Library home page using the drop-down menu under Find Resources:

 - Copy-and-paste or enter the Journal Title into the search box:

-- A list of databases appears, each database showing the publication date range of the journal available in that database.
+- A list of relevant journals appears, and if you click on Full Text Access, a list of database appears, showing the publication date range of the journal available in that database.
 Click on a database with the date range that includes the Year supplied in the citation.
-There may be several databases to choose from - ProQuest Central is used in this example:
+There may be several databases to choose from - Gale Academic OneFile is used in this example:

-- Select the Year, Volume Number and Issue Number of the journal and click View issue to see the table of contents of that issue:
+- Select the Year, Volume Number and Issue Number of the journal and click on the appropriate one to see the table of contents of that issue:

 - Scroll the table of contents for the needed article.
-Note the articles are listed in order by Page Numbers.
-A link to the Full text of the article and a citation tool (in this example the " icon on the right) are also provided in most cases:
+Click the title to access the Full text of the article and a citation tool (in this example the " icon on the top right) are also provided in most cases:

 About FAQs